microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/New-EntraBetaObjectSetting.md

 - `-TargetType` Parameter specifies the type of the directory object.
 - `-TargetObjectId` Parameter specifies the ID of directory object to which to assign settings.
-- `-DirectorySetting` Parameter specifies the new settings.
+- `-DirectorySetting` Parameter Create a new setting using templates from `DirectorySettingTemplates`

 ## Parameters